Jacksonville Skyline

 During our week in Jacksonville, we were able to get some maintenance done and fly out to Alabama to visit the oldest son.
 Unfortunately the Rosa Parks Museum was closed for filming, but we did get to see the State Capitol, and the Southern White House for the Confederate States of America.
 Jefferson Davis spent the spring of 1861 there, then decided it was going to get hot, so he moved to Richmond, VA.
 Also, Pollie got to see her first Pro Bass Shop.
 She was impressed, even bought camoflauge wrapping paper.

-We actually missed the boat while in Alabama.
 Serenity is definatelly looking "lived in," and Pollie only ocasionally grumbles about our "glorified camping."

 Pollie's Corner